standardnotes/snjs/specification.md

 - If a new protocol version is available, changing the account password will also upgrade to the latest protocol version and thus generates a new default `itemsKey`.
 - If no new protocol version is available, or if the user is already using the latest version, changing the account password generates a new `rootKey`, but does not generate a new `itemsKey`, unless the user explicitly chooses an option to "Rotate encryption keys".
 If the user chooses to rotate encryption keys, a new `itemsKey` will be generated and used as the default items encryption key, and will also be used to progressively re-encrypt previous data.

+### Authentication

+Registering for an account involves generating a rootKey and respective keyParams, according to the key generation flow above.
+The key params are uploaded to the server, and include:

+- unique identifier (email)
+- salt seed
+- protocol version

+To sign into an account, clients first make a request to the server to retrieve the key params for a given email.
+This endpoint is public and non-authenticated (unless the account has two-factor authentication enabled).
+The client then uses the retrieved key params to generate a `rootKey`, and uses the `rootKey.serverPassword` to authenticate the account.

+Note that by default, the client trusts the protocol version the server reports.
+The client uses this protocol version to determine which cryptographic primitives (and their parameters) to use for key generation.
+This raises the question of, what happens if a malicious server underreports an account's version in order to weaken key generation parameters?
+For example, if a user's account is 004, but the server reports 002, then the client will proceed to generate a `serverPassword` using outdated primitives.

+There are two safeguards to protect against this scenario:

+1. Older protocol versions are expired and become no longer supported after a certain period.
+2. Clients may sign in with a flag known as "strict sign in" (SSI).
+SSI ensures that the client _always_ signs in with the client-side _hardcoded latest version_ of the protocol.
+For example, if a client with SNJS 004 support attempts to sign in with SSI enabled, and the server reports a protocol version of 002 for a given account, the client will refuse this sign-in, and will not proceed with key generation.
+SSI is a user-controlled option.
+Clients cannot be programmed to default to SSI, as otherwise, users would be unable to sign in to their account whenever a new protocol version is available.

 ### Root Key Wrapping

 Root key wrapping is a local-only construct that pertains to how the root key is stored locally.
 By default, and with no root key wrapping, the `rootKey` is stored in the secure device keychain.
 Only the `rootKey.masterKey` is stored locally; the `rootKey.serverPassword` is never stored locally, and is only used for initial account registration.
 If no keychain is available (web browsers), the `rootKey` is stored in storage in necessarily plain format.